bky201/battleship-game/README.md

 ## Bugs and Fixes

 Boards with the same randomly generated battleship was obtained that was because a single list of random generated battle ship was used.
-A second list was used to fix the duplicate board with the same battleship not be generated.
+A second list was used to fix the duplicate board with the same battleship not to be generated.

 Guessing the battleship location was not unique it was possible to guess a ship location again.
 To fix this issue a list was created to append previously guessed locations and every time a new location is entered first it cross check with the previously guessed locations for its validation.